nafisatasnim77/SD_1_project/README.md

 🎨 Graphical User Interface (GUI) – Built with Tkinter for a simple and intuitive interface

-🛠️ Technologies Used

-1.Python 3.x

-2.Tkinter (for GUI)

-3.JSON (for data storage)

-4.OS module (for file handling)

 📂 Project Structure

 SD_1_project/

 ├── To_DO LIst 1.py     # Main application script

 ├── tasks.json          # JSON file for storing tasks

 ├── README.md           # Project documentation